This post may contain affiliate links. Read our disclaimer.

 Everyone loves no bake desserts, right?
 RIGHT.
-As much as I love regular cheesecake, it can sometimes feel a bit…heavy.
-This dairy free cheesecake is lighter but still very filling, perfectly sweet and very easy to prepare.
+As much as I love regular cheesecake, it can sometimes feel a bit...heavy.
+This vegan cheesecake is lighter but still very filling, perfectly sweet and very easy to prepare.

 - It's a no bake cheesecake recipe, making it fool-proof